sweeneychris/TheiaSfM/docs/source/sfm.rst

   minimize the error between the relative rotations and the global orientations.
 We use as SoftL1Loss for robustness to outliers.

+However, this method is very sensitive to initialization.
+We recommend to use the :class:`RobustRotationEstimator` of [ChatterjeeICCV13]_.
+This rotation estimator is similar in spirit to :func:`EstimateRotationsNonlinear`, however, it utilizes L1 minimization to maintain efficiency to outliers.
+After several iterations of L1 minimization, an iteratively reweighted least squares approach is used to refine the solution.

+.. member:: int RobustRotationEstimator::Options::max_num_l1_iterations

+   DEFAULT: ``5``

+   Maximum number of L1 iterations to perform before performing the reweighted least squares minimization.
+Typically only a very small number of L1 iterations are needed.

+.. member:: int RobustRotationEstimator::Options::max_num_irls_iterations

+   DEFAULT: ``100``

+   Maximum number of reweighted least squares iterations to perform.
+These steps are much faster than the L2 iterations.

+.. function:: RobustRotationEstimator::RobustRotationEstimator(const RobustRotationEstimator::Options& options, const std::unordered_map<ViewIdPair, Eigen::Vector3d>& relative_rotations)

+  The options and the relative rotations remain constant throughout the rotation estimation and are passed in the constructor.

+.. function:: bool RobustRotationEstimator::EstimateRotations(std::unordered_map<ViewId, Eigen::Vector3d>* global_orientations)

+  Estimates the global orientation using the robust method described above.
+An initial estimation for the rotations is required.
+[ChatterjeeICCV13]_ suggests to use a random spanning tree to initialize the rotations.

 Estimating Global Positions
 ===========================